 Subjects

 Subjects are naïve male Long Evans rats, approximately 90 days old at the start of the experiment.
-They are obtained from a local breeding facility (Randwick), and upon arrival in our facility, are housed in plastic cages (eight rats per cage) measuring X x Y x Z. The cages are kept in a colony room that is maintained at 20-22oC, and in which the lights are on during 7am-7pm.
+They are obtained from a local breeding facility (Randwick), and upon arrival in our facility, are housed in plastic cages (eight rats per cage) measuring X x Y x Z. The cages are kept in a colony room that is maintained at 20-22˚C, and in which the lights are on during 7am-7pm.
 Rats have ad libitum access to food and water for the duration of the experiment.

 Procedure